justinharringa/actions-yarn/README.md

 # GitHub Actions for yarn (DEPRECATED)

 *NOTE: This is basically unnecessary.
-You can simply just use the `node:13-slim` or whatever container you like and just run `yarn build` or whatever yarn command you wish as the args to the node container in your GitHub Action.
+You can simply just use the `node:13-slim` or whatever tag you like for the `node` image and just run `yarn build` or whatever yarn command you wish as the args to the node container in your GitHub Action.
 I will be archiving this repository.*

 Example: